 - The ending sequence of Mission: Impossible features one of these wielded by Jim Phelps.

-- Darksaber, one of the Star Wars Expanded Universe novels, has an Imperial warlord attempt to kill Admiral Daala with a knife after she poisoned an entire gathering of other such warlords with neurotoxic gas.
+- Darksaber, one of the Star Wars Legends novels, has an Imperial warlord attempt to kill Admiral Daala with a knife after she poisoned an entire gathering of other such warlords with neurotoxic gas.
 Impressive, not only for having the knife be made up of several of his "decorative" medals, but for him having the presence of mind to immediately start assembling it as soon as he realizes he, and everyone but Daala and her assistant, have been gassed.
 She even gives him an appreciative look of respect as he approaches.
-He manages to make it to within a single step of her, but by that point it is too late.
+He manages to make it to within a single step of her, but by that point, it is too late.

 - The Jackal's gun from the original novel and first film of The Day of the Jackal was built into and assembled from parts of the crutch that formed part of his disguise as a war veteran, which he used to get close enough to, and try to assassinate General de Gaulle.
 The later film remake just had a big machine gun built into the back of an estate car.

 - The Doctor Who Eighth Doctor Adventures novel Demontage featured, as part of its James Bond pastiche, an assassin disguised as a wineglass salesman, whose sample glasses could be transformed into a knife and a single-shot gun — neither of which would set off metal detectors.